NicolausWolfrum/CSCI2270FinalProject/README.md

 	If a catch is not made, the turn goes to the player to the left.

-How to Run:
+#### How to Run:

-	Download the "GoFish.zip" file and extract the file.
-Next, open the extracted file "GoFish".
-Inside you will see a "GoFish.exe" application.
+	Download the `GoFish.zip` file and extract the file.
+Next, open the extracted file `GoFish`.
+Inside you will see a `GoFish.exe` application.
-	Double click "GoFish.exe" to run the program.
+	Double click `GoFish.exe` to run the program.
 You will be prompted with a menu with 5 options.
-	First, shuffle the cards by typing a "1" and hitting "enter".
+	First, shuffle the cards by typing a `1` and hitting `enter`.
-	Next, deal the cards by typing a "2" and hitting "enter".
+	Next, deal the cards by typing a `2` and hitting `enter`.
-	Next, reveal your cards by typing a "3" and hitting "enter."
+	Next, reveal your cards by typing a `3` and hitting `enter`.
-	Next, go fishing for a card by typing a "4" and hitting "enter."
+	Next, go fishing for a card by typing a `4` and hitting `enter`.
 	Follow the basic rules until the game is over.
 When the game is over you will be informed that it is over.
-	At this point, type "5" and hit "enter" to quit the game.
+	At this point, type `5` and hit `enter` to quit the game.

-Dependencies:
+#### Dependencies:

 	Uses basic/standard c++ libraries.
 No third party content needed.

-System Requirements:
+#### System Requirements:

 	For starters, the program will run on just Windows operating systems, will improve to Linux, but won’t likely go to Mac.
 (This will be updated with a final 		decision)

-Group Members:
+#### Group Members:

 	Elliot Benson & Nic Wolfrum

-Contributors:
+#### Contributors:

 	N/A

-Open Issues/Bugs:
+#### Open Issues/Bugs:

 	At this point, there are no known issues or bugs.
 	Ideas for expansion:
-		-Possibly alter the program to be able to have multiple non-computer players, or just be player vs. player.
+		- Possibly alter the program to be able to have multiple non-computer players, or just be player vs. player.
-		-Have an option to "Play Again" after the game is over.
+		- Have an option to "Play Again" after the game is over.
-		-Create a better algoritm for what card the computer is searching for:
+		- Create a better algoritm for what card the computer is searching for:
-			Currently, the computer searches for whatever card it has most of (so if its not found, it keeps searching the same card every turn, which is kind of boring.
+			* Currently, the computer searches for whatever card it has most of (so if its not found, it keeps searching the same card every turn, which is kind of boring.
 Maybe make it so every other turn it searches for the highest card, and the others it just searches for a random card in the list.)
-		-Make a time delay between the players going.
+		- Make a time delay between the players going.
 Currently it prints out everything very quickly, but with a short delay it could be easier to read.
-		-Make it check if the input for what the player is searching for is a card number... currently if you search for anything, (ex.
+		- Make it check if the input for what the player is searching for is a card number... currently if you search for anything, (ex.
 "This is not a card number"), it will just say "card not found" and draw from the pool.